• Skip to primary navigation

 Sweet Potato Black Bean Enchiladas

-Sweet potato black bean enchiladas are vegan, gluten free and make a delightful dinner.
+Sweet potato black bean enchiladas are oil-free, vegan, gluten-free and make a delightful dinner.
 Packed full of flavorful spices with an easy homemade enchilada sauce and roasted sweet potatoes, these enchiladas will quickly become a dinnertime favorite.

 Sweet Potato Black Bean Enchiladas